Winter: Rutgers- Food and Sustainability in Thailand

 Food and Sustainability: 11:400:315

-Students will be exposed to everyday life in Nakhon Pathom, Kanchanaburi, trat, and Phra Nakhon Si Ayutthaya.
+This course is designed to appreciate the nexus of food sustainability, food security, and food safety.
+Students will be exposed to everyday life in Nakhon Pathom, Kanchanaburi, and Phra Nakhon Si Ayutthaya.
 The rich Thai culture will be highlighted across the rural to urban landscape rooted in over 2500 years of tradition.
 Students will learn the pathway of foods from: farm to processing, warehousing to transport, and retail (open market, supermarket, street vendor, and restaurant) to table.

 Course Requirements and Grading

-• Students will be provided required reading material prior to and during the course that will be used to facilitate discussion and development of discussion and critical thinking questions which will count toward the grade (25pts).
+• Students will be provided required reading material prior to and during the course that will be used to facilitate discussion and development of discussion and critical thinking questions which will count toward the grade (30pts).

-• Student presentation (30pts)
+• Student presentation (40pts)

 This course will count as a three credit, 300-level elective.

-Click here to view the syllabus for winter 2025.
+Click here to view the syllabus for winter 2026.

 For information about study abroad credit transfer, registration, and transcripts please visit the Academics section of our website.